Menh1505/DistributedTaskManager/CONTRIBUTING.md

 ## 🏆 Recognition

-Contributors sẽ được ghi nhận trong:
+Contributors will be acknowledged in:
 - README.md contributors section
-- CHANGELOG.md cho từng release
+- CHANGELOG.md for each release
 - GitHub contributors page

-Cảm ơn bạn đã quan tâm đến dự án! 🙏
+Thank you for your interest in the project! 🙏